open-atmos/PySDM/paper/paper.md

 List of links directing to SDM-related files within the above projects' repositories is included in the `PySDM` README file.

-Python packages for solving dynamics of particles with moving-sectional representation of the size spectrum include (both depend on `Assimulo` for solving ODEs):
+Python packages for solving the dynamics of aerosol particles with discrete-particle (moving-sectional) representation of the size spectrum include (both depend on the `Assimulo` package for solving ODEs):

    - `pyrcel`, [@Rothenberg_and_Wang_2017];
    - `PyBox`, [@Topping_et_al_2018].